How to Give ad Receive a Compliment

 I’m ashamed to admit that at that moment, I was thinking, “Oh gosh, my dad has turned into a dirty old man.”
 My whole frame of reference shifted instantly, though.
 Immediately from the backseat, I heard a three-part, “Aaaawwww.”
 An hour or so later, I dropped dad at his house.
 As soon as the car door shut behind him, one of my daughter’s friends said, “Colleen, your grandpa is so sweet!”

-It hit me that all of these girls have grown up in a time where everyone is resistant to giving a sincere compliment.
-They aren’t used to someone telling them something nice just to make them feel better.
+It hit me that young children are growing up in a time where everyone is resistant to giving a sincere compliment.
+They aren’t used to the positive attention of telling them something nice just to make them feel better.
 (It is actually very sad.)

 Compliments and Flattery Are Totally Different Concepts.